selling-storm-damaged-house.jpg

 The Shift: From Seller’s Paradise to Buyer’s Leverage The frenzy of the Middle Tennessee real estate market has stabilized.
-As of Winter 2025, increased inventory and higher mortgage rates have dramatically increased buyer expectations.
+As of 2026, increased inventory and higher mortgage rates have dramatically increased buyer expectations.
 Buyers are no longer waiving inspections or accepting homes that need major repairs.
-Homes in Murfreesboro and Clarksville that require foundation … Continued
+Homes in Murfreesboro and Clarksville that require foundation work, … Continued

 Finding the Right Buyer: Why the Cash-Ready Investor Beats the Financed Retail Buyer